Julczyk/GTL/docs/variables.md

 For example: ` > pigeons giving 5, 3 and 7.`\
 or with declaration: ` > see about 8 pigeons giving 5, 3, 7`.
 That will result with `[5, 3, 7, 0, 0, 0, 0, 0]`.

+## Access through copy and reference

+### Copy
+To access a variable by copy, we do basically nothing, as this is the default behavior in GTL.\

+### Reference
+To access a variable by reference, we use the keyphrase `someone elses` before the variable name.\

 ---